abinit/abinit/doc/tutorial/tdepes.md

 -->

-If you have compiled the code with Netcdf, the calculation will produce different _EIG.nc,
+If you have compiled the code with Netcdf, the calculation will produce several _EIG.nc,
 _DDB, EIGR2D.nc and EIGI2D.nc files, that contain respectively the eigenvalues (GS or perturbed), the second-order derivative of the total energy with respect to two atomic displacements, the electron-phonon matrix elements used to compute the renormalization of the eigenenergies and the electron-phonon matrix elements used to compute the lifetime of the electronic states.

-You can now copy the post-processing python scripts from ~abinit/scripts/post_processing/temperature-dependence/rf_final.py.
+You can now copy three post-processing python files from ~abinit/scripts/post_processing/temperature-dependence .
-Make sure you are in the directory containing the output files produced by the code and then:
+Make sure you are in the directory containing the output files produced by the code and issue:

     cp ~abinit/scripts/post_processing/temperature-dependence/temperature_final.py .
     cp ~abinit/scripts/post_processing/temperature-dependence/rf_final.py .
     cp ~abinit/scripts/post_processing/temperature-dependence/plot_bs.py .

+in which ~abinit has been replaced by the proper path.

 <!--